-A rare look at the meltdown inside Fukushima Daiichi Nuclear Power Plant
+We visited the Fukushima Daiichi nuke plant to see how the cleanup is progressing

 Thin steel cables suspend a chrome robot in the center of the frame.
 The robot, largely obscured by a pink plastic wrapper, is equipped with so-called manipulators that can cut rubble and grab fuel rods.
 Once cleanup begins, this robot will eventually pull the radioactive wreckage out of a 39-foot-deep pool in the center of the room.

-Here, we see the spent fuel pool on top of the Unit 3.
-Beneath it is remnants of fuel rods and melted remains of the functional reactor.
+Here, we see the spent-fuel pool on top of Unit 3.
+Beneath it lie remnants of fuel rods and the melted remains of the functional reactor.
 The radiation level in the Unit 3 Primary Containment Vessel below is estimated at 1 Sievert per hour, or 2,000 times the level at the railing overlooking the pool, which is already so high we are only allowed to stand there for just a few minutes.

 In order to cool the reactors, water is constantly added.
 But it quickly leaks from the damaged infrastructure.
-The contaminated water must then be treated here in the water treatment facility, where technology has enabled Tepco to remove 62 of the 63 radioactive elements from the water.
-One element tritium, can't be removed and remains even after treatment.
+The contaminated water must then be handled here in the water treatment facility, where technology has enabled Tepco to remove 62 of the 63 radioactive elements from the water.
+One element, tritium, can't be removed.

 A worker walks by a large-tracked heavy equipment mover at the port at the Fukushima Daiichi.